benoitvallon/react-native-nw-react-calculator/README.md

 ## General requirements before running any specific projects

+### If you are using npm v2.X

 - `npm install` to install all the dependencies, React and React Native among others

+### If you are using npm v3.X

+As of now (October 14th) react-native and npm v3.X do not cooperate well together.
+Then, if you are using npm v3.X as global the best way to install the project is to install npm v2.X locally and use this freshly installed npm to install the other packages.

+- `npm install npm@2` to install npm v2.X locally
+- `node_modules/npm/cli.js install` to install all the dependencies, React and React Native among others

 ## The iOS App